Global Information Lookup Global Information

 • Establishment of the French Consulate in November 1799

 Its causes are generally agreed to be a combination of social, political and economic factors, which the Ancien Régime proved unable to manage.
-In May 1789, widespread social distress led to the convocation of the Estates General, which was converted into a National Assembly in June.
-Continuing unrest culminated in the Storming of the Bastille on 14 July, which led to a series of radical measures by the Assembly, including the abolition of feudalism, the imposition of state control over the Catholic Church in France, and extension of the right to vote.
+A financial crisis and widespread social distress led in May 1789 to the convocation of the Estates General, which was converted into a National Assembly in June.
+The Storming of the Bastille on 14 July led to a series of radical measures by the Assembly, among them the abolition of feudalism, state control over the Catholic Church in France, and a declaration of rights.

-Following the Paris-based Insurrection of 31 May – 2 June 1793, the constitution was suspended and effective political power passed from the National Convention to the more radical Committee of Public Safety.
-An estimated 16,000 "counter-revolutionaries" were executed during the subsequent Reign of Terror, which ended with the so-called Thermidorian Reaction in July 1794.
-Weakened by a combination of external threats and internal opposition, in November 1795 the Republic was replaced by the Directory.
-Four years later in November 1799, the Consulate seized power in a military coup led by Napoleon Bonaparte.
+After another revolt in June 1793, the constitution was suspended and effective political power passed from the National Convention to the Committee of Public Safety.
+About 16,000 people were executed in a Reign of Terror, which ended in July 1794.
+Weakened by external threats and internal opposition, the Republic was replaced in 1795 by the Directory.
+Four years later in 1799, the Consulate seized power in a military coup led by Napoleon Bonaparte.
 This is generally seen as marking the end of the Revolutionary period.

 1. ^ Livesey 2001, p.
 19.